neondatabase/website/content/docs/ai/ai-scale-with-neon.md

 Neon supports regional read replicas, which are independent read-only compute instances designed to perform read operations on the same data as your read-write computes.
 Read replicas do not replicate data across database instances.
 Instead, read requests are directed to a single source.
 This architecture enables read replicas to be created instantly, and because data is read from a single source, there are additional storage costs.

 Since vector similarity search is a read-only workload, you can leverage read replicas to offload reads from your read-write compute instance to a dedicated read-only compute when deploying AI and LLM applications.
-Once you create a read replica, you can simply swap out your current Neon database connecting string for the read replica connection string, which makes deploying a read replica for your AI application very simple.
+After you create a read replica, you can simply swap out your current Neon database connecting string for the read replica connection string, which makes deploying a read replica for your AI application very simple.

 To learn more about the Neon read replica feature, see [Read replicas](/docs/introduction/read-replicas) and refer to our [Working with Neon read replicas](/docs/guides/read-replica-guide) guide.